idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 This balance is ideal for marketing use cases where both **identifying buyers** and **limiting false positives** matter.

+In summary, the **Random Forest** model demonstrates robust performance across key metrics, making it the most suitable choice for predicting customer purchases in this scenario due to its strong ability to handle class imbalance and its superior discriminative capabilities.

 ---

 # Model Optimization